Image as First-Order Norm+Linear Autoregression: Unveiling Mathematical Invariance: Conclusion

 \section{Conclusion}

 This paper introduces FINOLA, a novel framework that represents every image as a first-order norm+linear autoregressive process.
-This discovery unveils the existence of underlying partial differential equations (PDEs) governing the latent feature space, shedding new light on the understanding of image representations.
-Furthermore, FINOLA is explored in self-supervised learning, employing a simple masked prediction technique.
-Remarkably, the pre-trained FINOLA representation is effective for image classification and object detection tasks, even within lightweight networks, eliminating the need for extensive fine-tuning.
-Overall, FINOLA offers insights into the mathematical foundations of image processing and showcasing its practical utility in various computer vision applications.
+This discovery unveils the presence of underlying partial differential equations (PDEs) governing the latent feature space.
+We validate FINOLA through experiments in image reconstruction and self-supervised learning, demonstrating its remarkable capability to autoregress feature maps up to the original image's resolution.
+This empowers successful image reconstruction using a minimalist decoder architecture.
+Additionally, we leverage FINOLA for self-supervised learning by employing a straightforward masked prediction approach.
+Our findings reveal that this pre-trained representation excels in various downstream tasks, including image classification and object detection, without the need for extensive fine-tuning.
+In summary, FINOLA provides valuable mathematical insights into the realm of image representations.